 - Fish Oil – I’ve always taken it.
 Why not keep at it?
 Honestly, I feel that keeping my omega3:6 ratio balanced is key to my health and the purported anti-inflammatory benefits are a plus.

-- Multi-vitamin – Just to make sure I’m filling in all the gaps.
+- Multi-vitamin – Only taken periodically to make sure I’m filling in all the gaps.